 Services (5020) are the expenses for labor and other work that outside organizations provide.
 Usually, services from an outside organization are a substitute for in-house employee labor.
-The Services object class includes class, just as they would for employees within their own department-not under the Services object class.
+The Services object class includes

 - Management services

 - Professional services

 - Advertising services

 - Temporary labor services of personnel who are not employees of a transit agency, the governmental body, or the multifunctional organization